chainer/chainer/docs/source/tutorial/train_loop.rst

     # Download the MNIST data if you haven't downloaded it yet
     train, test = mnist.get_mnist(withlabel=True, ndim=1)

-    # set matplotlib so that we can see our drawing inside this notebook
-    %matplotlib inline
-    import matplotlib.pyplot as plt

     # Display an example from the MNIST dataset.
     # `x` contains the input image array and `t` contains that target class
     # label as an integer.